Ankoopa/DinnerBot/README.md

 A simple PUBG bot I made for my friends in Discord.

-This is what the bot currently does:
+This is what the bot currently does:\n
--checks a picture of a Chicken Dinner (PUBG win screen), then sends back a picture of an actual chicken dinner.
--retrieve player stats from masterpubg.com.
+-checks a picture of a Chicken Dinner (PUBG win screen), then sends back a picture of an actual chicken dinner.\n -retrieve player stats from masterpubg.com.

 This small project is a result of me playing around with Python.